rcbdev/blog/_posts/2013-01-31-custom-html-helpers-mvc.md

 title:  "Custom HTML Helpers in ASP.NET MVC"
 date:   2013-01-31
 categories: MVC
+description: Are you looking to create an HTML Helper in ASP.NET MVC?
+This blog post shows you how to create an HTML Helper and how to use it.
 ---

 HTML helpers are a really useful feature in ASP.NET MVC.
 They allow for commonly used sections of mark-up to be generated and reused, helping you with generating items like inputs, forms, e.t.c.
 By default, there are a reasonable range of helpers built in to MVC, however at times it’s useful to be able to generate your own.
 If, for example, you find yourself making a large number of navigation links with the same class, and logic to check if you are currently on that page, why not move all this into a helper?